It's 3 AM. Your brain won't shut off.

 - Mindfulness-Based Cognitive Therapy (MBCT) for rumination specifically

 For more on the connection between personality and mental health, see our guide on Enneagram and mental illness.
-If anxiety is your primary struggle, dive deeper into how each type experiences anxiety differently.
+If anxiety is your primary struggle, explore why your anxiety is different based on your type—each type has a unique anxiety signature that requires specific strategies.

 Frequently Asked Questions

 Type 1s analyze for moral perfection.
-Type 6s for safety.
-Type 4s for emotional understanding.
+Type 6s scan for safety.
+Type 4s search for emotional understanding.

 Which Enneagram type overthinks the most?

-Type 6 is often considered the most chronic overthinker due to their constant threat-scanning and worst-case preparation.
-However, Types 1, 4, and 5 also have intense thought loops: they just focus on different content.
+Type 6 is often considered the most chronic overthinker due to constant threat-scanning and worst-case preparation.
+However, Types 1, 4, and 5 also run intense thought loops.
+They just focus on different content.

 How do I stop the mental loop?